IBM-MIL/android-splash-screen/README.md

 ...
 ```

-`SplashActivity` will now be the initial screen shown when the app launches.
+Our splash screen will now be the initial screen shown when the app launches.

 The layout for a splash screen is typically very simple.
 For our purposes, we will simply show an `ImageView` in the center of the screen.
-The XML layout for `SplashActivity` follows:

 **activity_splash.xml**
 ``` xml